Oregon State University may engage in the direct sale of goods and services to individuals,

 an external fee will be billed at the actual cost for OSU to obtain the product or service.

 There are two periods when external fee proposals can be submitted.
 The deadline for these periods is mid-April

-for a July 1st effective date and mid-November for a January 1st effective date.
+for a July 1st effective date and mid-October for a January 1st effective date.

 Internal Fees are expected to recover the full costs of providing goods and services within the